Channel crossings: First migrants since Labour election victory arrive in UK

 New laws will be brought in to introduce counter terror-style powers and measures to fight organised immigration crime, officials added.

-Over the weekend Sir Keir Starmer said the stalled multi-million pound plan to send migrants to Rwanda is “dead and buried” as he confirmed the deportation policy is to be scrapped.
+Over the weekend, Sir Keir said the stalled multimillion-pound plan to send migrants to Rwanda is “dead and buried” as he confirmed the deportation policy is to be scrapped.

 The Prime Minister said he was “not prepared to continue with gimmicks” as Labour announced plans to free the last two migrants who were detained ahead of anticipated flights.

-As she met police officers in Lewisham on Monday, Ms Cooper branded the policy a “con”, telling reporters she was now auditing the entire scheme and the amount of money spent on it.
+As she met police officers in Lewisham on Monday, Ms Cooper branded the policy a “con”, telling reporters she is now auditing the entire scheme and the amount of money spent on it.

+The Prime Minister’s spokesman later added that the scheme has been “cancelled” and “won’t go ahead”.

 Meanwhile, questions remain over whether Labour will restore rights to migrants making the journey to allow them to claim asylum again.

-While nothing has been confirmed so far, officials hinted at the prospect of this being a possibility.
+While nothing has been confirmed so far, officials hinted at this being a possibility.

 As well as focusing on the Border Security Command, resources need to be found to staff a new returns and enforcement unit to make sure “failed asylum seekers and others with no right to be here are removed”, he added.